softwaresaved/UK-carpentry-workshops-extractor/README.md

 ## Carpentry workshops and instructor analysers and mappers (in python)

-The project contains 2 python scripts (`analyse_workshops.py` and `analyse_instructors.py`) to analyse the data resulting from the extraction phase and 5 (at the moment) python mapper scripts (`map_*.py`) to map the data from the extraction phase.
+The project contains 2 python scripts (`analyse_workshops.py` and `analyse_instructors.py`) to analyse the data resulting from the extraction phase and 5 (at the moment) python mapper scripts (`map_workshops.py` and `map_instructors.py`) to map the data from the extraction phase.

 Analyser scripts creates resulting Excel spreadsheets with various summary tables and graphs and saves them in `data/workshops` or `data/instructors` folders.

-Mapper scripts generate various interactive maps embedded in HTML files and stores them in `data/workshops` or `data/instructors` folders.
+Mapper scripts generate various interactive maps embedded in HTML files and store them in `data/workshops` or `data/instructors` folders.
+Map types generated include:
+* map of markers (each location is a marker on a map)
+* map of clustered markers (nearby markers are clustered but can be zoomed in and out of)
+* choropleth map (over UK regions only)
+* heatmap

 Finally, there is an option to upload the analyses and maps files to Google Drive, which you have to setup prior to running the scripts.
 By default, the resulting files are only saved locally and are not uploaded to Google Drive.